top of page

 Her purple skirt hid her bare feet and over it she wore a black, silk blouse that covered almost her entire torso.
 She looked to have once been a tall woman, but now she stooped forward, her spine curving unnaturally at her shoulders.
 Her shriveled and disfigured ears were adorned with large golden hoops and a diamond that hung loosely through the upper part of her left ear, threatening to fall out.
 The matted white hair atop her head was pulled back into something that resembled a nag’s tail.
 It was too long for the man to measure as it trailed down her back, and to the other side of the room where it was piled in a dusty corner covered in superannuated cobwebs.

-Glancing about from within the shelter of his cowl, the stranger could see that the one room house had short wax candles placed randomly throughout in attempt to banish the darkness.
+Glancing about from within the shelter of his cowl, the stranger could see that the one room house had short wax candles placed randomly throughout in an attempt to banish the darkness.
 Their flames cast dancing shadows across the walls and floors as the woman shuffled by, giving the room a haunted aura.
 Unwelcomed thoughts of the darkness penetrating through the cracks in the walls made the stranger shiver.
-There was something very unnatural inhabiting the wilds tonight.
+There was something very unnatural inhabiting The Wilds tonight.

 “Well, let’s get started then.”
 With agility unexpected from a woman of her age she waved her clammy palms over the smooth surface of the highly polished, antique table.
 Thick gray fog curled up from between the cracks, creating a small unnatural cloud of smoke.
 Slowly the fog cleared, leaving a wrinkled deck of cards in front of the gypsy where there had been none only moments ago.
 Her dexterous fingers moved purposefully as she shuffled the deck before unexpectedly setting them aside.